Tier 4 Visas

 New students or existing students needing a CAS to study a new course must pay at least 50% of the first year course fees before they can be issued with a CAS.
 Instructions on how to do this and how much needs to be paid will be provided in your offer letter.
 You will also need an unconditional offer for your course of study.

 What information do I need to provide to get a CAS?

 The University will take in to consideration a number of criteria to ensure that you meet the Tier 4 rules before issuing you with a CAS.
-This may include checking that you meet the requirements with regards to Maintenance (funds), English language ability, Time Limits & Academic Progression and ATAS.
+This may include checking that you meet the requirements with regards to Maintenance (funds), English language ability, Academic Progression and ATAS.
 You may also be asked to explain why you want to study a particular course if you have already studied at that level in the UK with a previous Student or Tier 4 visa.
 For example, you have already studied a Masters course and now want to study another Masters.
 If necessary, we may have to request an immigration history check from UK Visas and Immigration (UKVI).

 Who will issue my CAS?

 If you are a new student or progressing onto a new course, your CAS will be issued by the Admissions department of the university.
 If you are a current student and need a new visa to continue studying on the same course, your CAS will be issued by the Immigration Advisor.
 If you are a new or existing Research student, the Research Office will issue your CAS.

 A CAS is valid for only six months and must be used in an application within that time.
 A CAS is valid for use for the institution that issued it.
 If you have a CAS from another institution but wish to study at the University of Derby, you will need a new CAS.

 What happens if my visa is refused?
 Can I get another CAS?